Martin Bravo

-Martín Flores Bravo (born 21 September 1993) is a Mexican mixed martial artist who competes in the Featherweight division of Combate Global.
+Martín Bravo (born 21 September 1993) is a Mexican mixed martial artist who competes in the Featherweight division of Combate Global.
 He has previously competed for the Ultimate Fighting Championship.

 Mixed martial arts career

 Early career

 Bravo made his professional MMA debut in April 2012 in his native Mexico.
 Over the next four years, he amassed an undefeated record of 10–0 with all but two of his wins coming by way of stoppage.

 The Ultimate Fighter Latin America 3

 In 2016, it was announced that Bravo would compete on the third season of The Ultimate Fighter Latin America series.

 In the elimination round, Bravo defeated Javier Ganin by TKO due to a knee injury in the first round.
 He was selected to represent Team Griffin under head coach Forrest Griffin.
 In the quarterfinals, Bravo defeated Ilianovich Chalo by unanimous decision.
 In the semifinals, he defeated Leonardo Rodríguez by unanimous decision.
 This win earned him a spot in the finale against fellow finalist Claudio Puelles.